-During last summer, I got about two rides in per week compared to four per week during the winter.
-And I never regretted the monthly subscription fee, especially when I considered my wife’s rides too.
+This is partly true!
+My usage was cut in half compared to the winter.
+But to my surprise, I never regretted the monthly subscription fee during the summer, especially when I considered my wife’s rides too.

 Even when the weather’s nice, there’s something special about 30 minutes of intense cardio and competition that fixes my brain and makes me feel refreshed after.
 It’s nice that I can do this on command without needing the gym.

-Just keep in mind, you probably won’t use it as much during the nice weather months and that’s okay.
+Just keep in mind, you probably won’t use it as much during the nice weather months and that’s perfectly fine.

 Peloton’s business is a different place than last year.
 Covid is winding down and so is customer growth.

-They’re desperate for a new product to hit.
+They’re desperate the new Peloton Row to be a hit.
 Or, they need subscriptions for the phone app to take off amongst non-bike owners.

 How is this relevant to bike owners?

-As Peloton’s business continues to struggle, they’ll need to make changes and they could become an acquisition target from the likes of Amazon, Apple, Google, or Nike.
+As Peloton’s business continues to struggle, they’ll need to make changes and they may become an acquisition target from the likes of Amazon, Apple, Google, or Nike.

 Would the acquiring company keep Peloton’s core values intact?
 Will your favorite instructors stick around?
 I don’t know the answer to these questions, but it’s hard to believe that new bike owners won’t get support for their bikes for at least the next five years or so.

 In my biased opinion, I think Peloton turns things around.
 I like betting on companies that have a cult-like following, like Peloton.
-I think Peloton’s passionate fan base will help lead Peloton to its next chapter.
+I hope that Peloton’s passionate fan base will help lead Peloton to its next chapter.

-The business side of Peloton probably doesn’t matter to Bike owners, but when you’re spending thousands on a product and promised good content, it’s worth considering what their future looks like.
+The business side of Peloton probably doesn’t matter to Peloton owners, but when you’re spending thousands on a product and promised good content, it’s worth considering what the future looks like.